 __ Blood Kit has not expired.
 The expiration date is:

-__ Both blood collection tubes were inspected and found to be in good condition.
-The seals appeared new with no visible cracks, holes, or flaws; and both blood collection tubes contained the preservative and anti-coagulant power inside.
+__ Both blood collection tubes were inspected and found in good condition.
+The seals appeared new with no visible cracks, holes, or flaws, and both blood collection tubes contained the preservative and anti-coagulant power inside.

-__ Observed injunction site to be cleaned with non-alcohol swab (iodine, betadine, etc.) by ______ (Collector).
+__ Observed injunction site to be cleaned with a non-alcohol swab (iodine, betadine, etc.) by ______ (Collector).

 __ Collection site used was new and not a preexisting IV site.

-__ Observed the entire blood draw procedure and that both tubes were inverted back and forth to mix the power with blood.
+__ Observed the entire blood draw procedure and that both tubes were inverted back and forth to mix the powder with blood.

 __ Took custody of the blood collection tubes and placed it